pirovc/multitax/README.md

 species 0.13    3.16    3.66    2.73    2.14    2.41    5.07    80.70
 ```

 Besides at species level (80.70%), the 1-to-1 rank translation rates are very low, e.g. only 7.15% of genus nodes from GTDB translate to a unique genus on NCBI.
-The higher level values are achieved by applying the `lca()` method for the translated nodes and using the closest standard rank, script available in `scripts/translation_table.py`.
+The higher level values are achieved by applying the `lca()` method for the translated nodes and using the closest standard rank, script available: `scripts/translation_table_gtdb-ncbi.py`.

 The translation can be tweaked to use the majority of tranalated nodes with the `top_perc` parameter in the `translate()` method.
 This is useful to get better resolution in the translated nodes by ignoring minor differences.
 For example, using `top_perc=0.95`: